1756 - Operations on Lake Champlain

 At the end of June, Abercromby and Webb arrived at Albany with a reinforcement of some 900 men consisting of the 35th Otway's Regiment of Foot and a body of the 42nd Highlanders.
 Shirley then resigned his command and returned to New York to wait for the arrival of Lord Loudon and inform him of the state of affairs.

 At the end of June, Robert Rogers with 50 of his rangers embarked in five whaleboats on Lake George.
 They carried their boats over a gorge through the mountains, launched them again in South Bay and reached Lake Champlain.
 They managed to pass unnoticed in front of Fort Carillon.

 On July 3, Montcalm and Lévis arrived at Carillon.
 Meanwhile, Vaudreuil had conceived a plan to secretly send an expedition against Oswego to alleviate the pressure of the British forces against Fort Carillon.

 On July 7, Rogers' party passed undetected in front of Fort Saint-Frédéric.

-On July 8, Rogers' party captured and sunk two French sloops, making 8 prisoners.
-They then hid their boats on the western shore and returned on foot with their prisoners.
+On July 8, Rogers' party captured and sunk two French sloops, taking 8 prisoners.
+They then hid their boats on the western shore of the lake and returned south on foot with their prisoners.

 The season was advancing fast.
-In July, Winslow urged Bagley to hasten on the work.
+In July, Winslow urged Bagley to hasten the work on the boats.

 On July 15, Montcalm was recalled from Carillon.
 He left for Montréal and Lévis assumed command of the 3,000 men assembled at Carillon for the defence of Lake Champlain.